Difference gel electrophoresis: Procedure

-The three samples are mixed and loaded onto IEF (isolectric focusing chromatography) for first dimension and the strip is transferred to a SDS PAGE.
+The three samples are mixed and loaded onto IEF (isoelectric focusing chromatography) for first dimension and the strip is transferred to a SDS PAGE.
 After the gel electrophoresis, the gel is scanned with the excitation wavelength of each dye one after the other, so each sample can be seen separately (if we scan the gel at the excitation wavelength of the Cy3 dye, we will see in the gel only the sample that was labeled with that dye).
 This technique is used to see changes in protein abundance (for example, between a sample of a healthy person and a sample of a person with disease), post-translational modifications, truncations and any modification that might change the size or isoelectric point of proteins.
 The binary shifts might be left to right (change in isoelectric point), vertical (change in size) or diagonal (change in both size and isoelectric point).
 Reciprocal Labeling is done to make sure the changes seen are not due to dye-dependent interactions.